Who We Are

-Today, PEFC includes 39 national certification systems among its membership, which is also open to international stakeholders such as civil society organizations, businesses, government entities and intergovernmental bodies.
+Today, PEFC includes 40 national members among its membership, which is also open to international stakeholders such as civil society organizations, businesses, government entities and intergovernmental bodies.

 PEFC is the certification system of choice for small forest owners including family- and community-owned forests.